 Okay, now you know what chords are and how to play the most common ones.
 You are already light years ahead of where you were at the beginning of this post.
 But we still need to learn a bit more.

 You’ve probably heard of chord progressions.
 What are they?
 They are the combinations of chords that make up most songs.
 They are the framework that holds songs together.
-And all you really need to understand about them for now is that they tell you what chords to play, in what order.
+All you really need to understand about them for now is that they tell you what chords to play, in what order.

 There’s any number of possible chord progression combinations, but some work better than others.
 If you’re a songwriter, you’ll need to learn a bit more about how to group complementary and contrasting chords together.
-But for the purposes of what I teach here at Piano In 21 Days, things will be simple.
+But for the purposes of what I teach at Piano In 21 Days, things will be simple.

 Common Chord Progressions